mjafory/sbc/README.md

 # Safe Browsing Checker
 ![Safe Browsing Checker Workflow](flowchart.png)

 ## Overview

 The Safe Browsing Checker is a web application designed to check URLs against Google’s Safe Browsing API to identify potential security threats such as malware and social engineering attacks.
-It provides a user-friendly interface for entering a URL, validating its format, and displaying results based on the threat detection.
+It provides a user-friendly interface for entering a URL, validating its format, and displaying results based on threat detection.

 ## Features